Leo-Brd/UML_Selling_Project/README.md

-A little Python project that I made in UML class.
+A little Python project that we made in UML class.

 It was a way to represent in code what we made in graphic.